openbmc/openbmc/poky/documentation/migration-guides/migration-3.4.rst

 Miscellaneous
 ~~~~~~~~~~~~~

-- Certificates are now properly checked when bitbake fetches sources
+- Certificates are now properly checked when BitBake fetches sources
   over HTTPS.
 If you receive errors as a result for your custom recipes,
   you will need to use a mirror or address the issue with the operators
   of the server in question.